robonxt/CleanYourTwitter/readme.md

 Q: How do I use it?

 A:
+1. Copy the RAW link for the .txt file: https://raw.githubusercontent.com/robonxt/CleanYourTwitter/master/CleanYourTwitter.txt
-1. Read and follow this: https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web
+2. Read and follow this: https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web
-2. Profit
+3. Profit

 Q: I got a problem!